 - Go through water (Dam)

-At the end of Breaking-in you can have a supervised 1:1 session with your horse, (not transferable or redeemable).
+At the end of training you can have a supervised 1:1 session with your horse, (not transferable or redeemable).
 One session only.

-Please Note - This offer only applies to customers having their horse broken-in.
+Please Note - This offer only applies to customers having their horse Educated to Saddle.

 Re-Education or Education